victoriapurwo/cse15l-lab-reports/lab-report-5.md

 ## Part 2 – Reflection

 *In a couple of sentences, describe something you learned from your lab experience in the second half of this quarter that you didn’t know before.
-It could be a technical topic we addressed specifically, something cool you found out on your own building on labs, something you learned from a tutor or classmate, and so on.
-It doesn’t have to be specifically related to a lab writeup, we just want to hear about cool things you learned!*
+It could be a technical topic we addressed specifically, something cool you found out on your own building on labs, something you learned from a tutor or classmate, and so on.*

 ---

-My lab experience in the second half of this quarter has been ...
+My lab experience in the second half of this quarter has been insightful and fun; I've learned quite a lot!

+The most interesting one was getting to understand how grading scripts and autograders are built and how they work, and even getting to try to build one on my own.
+Every time I submit a programming assignment in other CSE classes, I've always wondered how the autograders on Gradescope worked.
+Getting my grading script/autograder to run properly was definitely a struggle at first, but after some help from my lab friends and tutors, we finally got it working at the end.

+Another thing I learned that I believe is going to be the most useful and practical is how to do everything from the command line: committing and pushing to GitHub, editing files on Vim and all the cool tricks and shortcuts that come with it.